Real Sociedad B: History

 A change in the club structure from 2016 meant that most Sanse players would be promoted from a new subsidiary, Real Sociedad C (previously known as Berio), who would play in Tercera División with under-20 graduates of the club's youth system.
 The Real Sociedad C team must play at least one division below Real Sociedad B.

 In the 2017–18 season, the team finished third in Group 2.
 In 2020–21, Sanse won their group and gained promotion to the second division 59 years since their last appearance, after defeating Algeciras in the promotion play-off finals.
-On 22 May 2022, Sanse was relegated back to the third tier after only one season in second tier.
+On 22 May 2022, Sanse was relegated back to the third tier after only one season in the second tier.